All Episodes

 Wait, wait, wait.

-Well, you you've I've listened to your show a long time, and you suggested that ANWAR would be a meaningful input to the oil supply and keep prices from going up as far as they have.
+Well, I've listened to your show a long time, and you suggested that ANWAR would be a meaningful input to the oil supply and keep prices from going up as far as they have.

 Not prices.